 - d.
-In the space provided for club on his/her classification card, each member shall designate, not later than his/her first competition in such events, the club he/ she has elected to represent in club two-man and five-man team competition. - e.
-A shooter falsifying any entries or improperly using more than one classification card will be disqualified and reported to NSSA for action according to II-A-8-d. - f.
-Targets Only are: - Targets shot in increments of 100 targets, or 50 targets for 50 target programs, on the day of a registered shoot, or targets shot above the number scheduled for the event, and for which no winner is declared and no tangible prizes awarded.
-Targets only will be recorded on the day shot, and reported by the club with their report. - 2) Those registered targets shot by a sub-junior, junior, collegiate or new shooter if they do not pay any portion of the mandatory purse.
+In the space provided for club on his/her classification card, each member shall designate, not later than his/ her first competition in such events, the club he/she has elected to represent in club two-man and five-man team competition. - e.
+A shooter falsifying any entries or improperly using more than one classification card will be disqualified and reported to NSSA for action according to II-A-8-d.

+f.
+Targets Only are:

+Targets shot in increments of 100 targets, or 50 targets for 50-target programs, on the day of a registered shoot, or targets shot above the number scheduled for the event, and for which no winner is declared and no tangible prizes awarded.
+Targets only will be recorded on the day shot, and reported by the club with their report.

+- 2) Those registered targets shot by a sub-junior, junior, collegiate or new shooter if they do not pay any portion of the mandatory purse.
 A new shooter, shooting targets only, is not eligible for any awards.
 (See II-B-2.) - g.
 Monthly Targets are registered targets shot on all or selected days of the month.
 They must be shot in 50 or 100-bird increments, and will be recorded on the shooters' classification card and used for classification on the day and order shot.
 Monthly targets will be accumulated and reported by the club within 15 days after the end of the month.
-Monthly targets are shot for the purpose of acquiring lifetime targets, fulfilling annual minimum requirements, classification purposes and for fun.
+Monthly targets are shot for the purpose of acquiring lifetime targets, fulfilling annual minimum requirements, classification purposes and for fun. - h.
+League Targets are targets shot during a regularly scheduled NSSA or club skeet league.
+The shooter must declare registering of his/her targets prior to the start of the league.
+All registered targets will count towards lifetime and annual minimum requirements, and will be recorded at the end of the shooting year for classification purposes.
+Multiple gauges and / or leagues may be shot during the year.
+Each gauge of each league is considered a single event.
+It is the shooters' responsibility to record all league targets on their classification card, in the order shot, as their final event or events for the year.